annameliksetian/annameliksetian.github.io/index.md

 - **LinkedIn:** [linkedin.com/in/ameliksetian](https://www.linkedin.com/in/ameliksetian/)

 ## About
 I am a doctoral candidate at Jagiellonian University and a member of the [LangUsta (Psychology of Language and Bilingualism) lab](https://langusta.psychologia.uj.edu.pl) in Kraków, Poland.
-My research focuses on language processing in multilinguals with a particular interest in how they apply language control and domain-general cognitive control.
-Specifically, I explore whether there is a relationship between the control processes and the level of proximity in a language pair.
-In my free time, I engage in various EdTech projects.
+My research focuses on multilinguals speaking languages of varying level of proximity.
+Specifically, I explore whether language proximity modulates the engagement of language control and domain-general control processes.
+In my free time, I engage in various educational and EdTech projects.

 ## Education
 - **PhD candidate, Cognitive Neuroscience**